ovh/docs/pages/web/hosting/sql_overquota_database/guide.en-gb.md

 Once you have determined whether or not the contents of your tables are necessary for your site to work, you have several options:

-#### Scenario #1 - All of the contents of the large table are required for your website to work properly
+#### Case 1 - All of the contents of the large table are required for your website to work properly

 You will need to switch your database to a larger database.